Stefan Fürtinger

 Software

 I have mainly written open-source software which is publicly available.
-The majority of my current codes are hosted in repositories of the esi-neuroscience organization on GitHub.
+Many of my current software projects are hosted on our in-house GitLab instance at ESI.
+My Public open source software is hosted in repositories of the esi-neuroscience organization on GitHub.

 Research